-1.1.
-Demonstrate knowledge of and accept responsibility for knowledge of commonly used medications, formulations and drug products. - 1.2.
-Apply principles of biomedical, pharmaceutical, social/behavioral/administrative, and clinical sciences to critically solve problems.
-1,5 - 1.3.
-Utilize pharmaceutical and pharmacokinetics mathematics to perform accurate medication calculations.1 - 1.4.
-Retrieve, analyze, and interpret the literature.
-1,2,3,5 - 1.5.
-Evaluate the quality of basic science and clinical research evidence to appropriately apply study results to practice decisions.1 - 1.6.
-Demonstrate competency in informatics and emerging technologies. ^{1,5} - 1.7.
-Compound drugs in appropriate dosage forms using appropriate safety measures.5 - 1.8.
+- 1.3.
+Utilize pharmaceutical and pharmacokinetics mathematics to perform accurate medication calculations. - 1.4.
+Retrieve, analyze, and interpret the literature. - 1.5.
+Evaluate the quality of basic science and clinical research evidence to appropriately apply study results to practice decisions. - 1.6.
+Demonstrate competency in informatics and emerging technologies. - 1.7.
+Compound drugs in appropriate dosage forms using appropriate safety measures. - 1.8.
 Identify physicochemical properties that affect drug solubility, stability, and pharmacokinetics. - 1.9.
 Predict drug action based on physiological and biochemical concepts. - 2.
-Demonstrate professional attitudes and values1 - 2.1.
-Carry out duties in accordance with legal, ethical, social, cultural, economic, and professional guidelines.
-1,2,3,5 - 2.2.
-Work with individuals of other health professions to maintain a climate of mutual respect and shared values.4 - 2.3.
-Use the knowledge of one's own role and those of other professions.4 - 2.4.
-Communicate with patients, families, communities, and other health professionals.
-1,2,4,5

-- 2.5.
-Apply relationship-building values and the principles of team dynamics.4 - 2.6.
-Maintain professional competence by identifying and analyzing emerging issues, products, and services.
-1,2,4,5 - 2.7.
-Reflect critically on personal skills and actions to make improvements, as necessary.3 - 2.8.
-Accept and respond to constructive feedback.3

-3. Provide excellent patient-centered care1

-- 3.1.
-Identify and assess subjective and objective patient data to define health and medication related problems. ^{1,3,5} - 3.2.
-Design, implement, monitor, evaluate, and adjust pharmacy care plans that are patient-specific and evidence-based.
-1,2,3,5 - 3.3.
-Provide patient care in cooperation with patients and other healthcare providers as part of an interprofessional health care team.
-1,2,3,4,5 - 3.4.
-Addresses health literacy, cultural diversity, and behavioral psychosocial issues when communicating with patients and when designing, evaluating, or modifying therapeutic plans.^{1,5} - 3.5.
-Counsel patients, caregivers, and other health care providers regarding care plans.
-1,5 - 3.6.
-Demonstrate accurate and appropriate documentation of pharmacy care activities.^{3,5} - 3.7.
-Apply knowledge, skills, attitudes, and values to manage a successful patient-centered practice.
-1,5 - 4.
-Promote health improvement, wellness, and disease prevention^{1,3} - 4.1.
-Identify and mitigate public health problems.
-1,3,5 - 4.2.
-Interpret epidemiologic data relevant to specific diseases and their management.^{3,5} - 4.3.
-Interpret economic data relevant to treatment of disease.3 - 4.4.
-Develop and implement population-specific, evidence-based disease management programs and protocols. ^{1,2,5} - 5.
-Effectively manage health care resources ^{1,3} - 5.1.
-Address the unique needs of rural and underserved communities.5 - 5.2.
-Manage and use human, physical, financial, informational and technological resources in the provision of patient care.
-1,2,5 - 5.3.
-Provide high-quality, cost-effective healthcare.3 - 5.4.
-Provide, assess, and coordinate safe, accurate, and time-sensitive medication distribution.
-1,2,3,5 - 5.5.
-Identify and use risk reduction strategies to minimize medication errors. ^{2,3,5} - 5.6.
-Assist patients and care givers to obtain their medications and related parapharmaceuticals in an affordable manner that meets their health care needs.1 - 5.7.
+Demonstrate professional attitudes and values - 2.1.
+Carry out duties in accordance with legal, ethical, social, cultural, economic, and professional guidelines. - 2.2.
+Work with individuals of other health professions to maintain a climate of mutual respect and shared values. - 2.3.
+Use the knowledge of one's own role and those of other professions. - 2.4.
+Communicate with patients, families, communities, and other health professionals. - 2.5.
+Apply relationship-building values and the principles of team dynamics. - 2.6.
+Maintain professional competence by identifying and analyzing emerging issues, products, and services. - 2.7.
+Reflect critically on personal skills and actions to make improvements, as necessary. - 2.8.
+Accept and respond to constructive feedback. - 3.
+Provide excellent patient-centered care - 3.1.
+Identify and assess subjective and objective patient data to define health and medication related problems. - 3.2.
+Design, implement, monitor, evaluate, and adjust pharmacy care plans that are patient-specific and evidence-based. - 3.3.
+Provide patient care in cooperation with patients and other healthcare providers as part of an interprofessional health care team. - 3.4.
+Addresses health literacy, cultural diversity, and behavioral psychosocial issues when communicating with patients and when designing, evaluating, or modifying therapeutic plans. - 3.5.
+Counsel patients, caregivers, and other health care providers regarding care plans. - 3.6.
+Demonstrate accurate and appropriate documentation of pharmacy care activities. - 3.7.
+Apply knowledge, skills, attitudes, and values to manage a successful patient-centered practice. - 4.
+Promote health improvement, wellness, and disease prevention - 4.1.
+Identify and mitigate public health problems. - 4.2.
+Interpret epidemiologic data relevant to specific diseases and their management. - 4.3.
+Interpret economic data relevant to treatment of disease. - 4.4.
+Develop and implement population-specific, evidence-based disease management programs and protocols.

+- 5. Effectively manage health care resources - 5.1.
+Address the unique needs of rural and underserved communities. - 5.2.
+Manage and use human, physical, financial, informational and technological resources in the provision of patient care. - 5.3.
+Provide high-quality, cost-effective healthcare. - 5.4.
+Provide, assess, and coordinate safe, accurate, and time-sensitive medication distribution. - 5.5.
+Identify and use risk reduction strategies to minimize medication errors. - 5.6.
+Assist patients and care givers to obtain their medications and related parapharmaceuticals in an affordable manner that meets their health care needs. - 5.7.
 Interpret and apply drug use policy and health policy.
-1,2,3,5